Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Tome if you prioritize sales teams, startups, pitch decks.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Tome if your daily work is mostly AI-generated narrative presentations.
 Grammarly scores higher in user reviews (4.6 vs 4.1).
 Both offer free tiers — try each before committing.

 Grammarly